Dorsal Skin Responses to Subchronic Ultraviolet B Irradiation in Wistar-Derived Hypotrichotic WBN/ILA-Ht Rats

 TLDR Prolonged UVB exposure causes significant skin changes and damage in rats.

-The study investigated the effects of subchronic UVB irradiation on the dorsal skin of Wistar-derived hypotrichotic WBN/ILA-Ht rats over 3 months.
-It found that UVB exposure led to significant epidermal changes, including hyperplasia, parakeratosis, and thickening, with epidermal ingrowths into the dermis.
-There was an increase in proliferating cell nuclear antigen (PCNA)-positive cells, indicating heightened cell proliferation.
-The upper dermis showed edema, capillary congestion, mast cell infiltration, and fibroblast proliferation, with these effects peaking at 3 months.
-Collagen fiber degeneration was noted, and although not statistically significant, there was a tendency for increased serum IgE levels after 2 months.
+The study investigated the effects of subchronic UVB irradiation on the dorsal skin of Wistar-derived hypotrichotic WBN/ILA-Ht rats over a period of up to 3 months.
+It was observed that UVB exposure led to hyperplasia of epidermal and hair follicle epithelial cells, parakeratosis, and significant epidermal thickening.
+There was an increase in proliferating cell nuclear antigen (PCNA)-positive epidermal cells after 1 month.
+The upper dermis showed edema, capillary congestion, mast cell infiltration, and fibroblast proliferation, with the most intense changes occurring at 3 months.
+Edema extended to the epidermis, causing intercellular edema and dissociation of epidermal cells.
+Collagen fiber degeneration was noted in the upper dermis.
+Although not statistically significant, there was a tendency for increased serum IgE concentration after 2 months.
 The study provided insights into the skin's response to prolonged UVB exposure in this rat model.